changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

   ![alt text](images/nav_13.png)

-19. Double click **Fetch text content from URL**, hover over it, and click the pencil icon.
+19. Double click **Fetch text content from URL**, hover over it and click the pencil icon.

 20. Update the title to: